AdobeDocs/analytics-platform.en/help/data-ingestion/mobilesdk.md

 ## Use Tags

-Use the Tags feature within Adobe Experience Platform to implement code on your site to actually collect data.
+To implement code on your site to actually collect data, use the Tags feature within Adobe Experience Platform.
 This tag management solution lets you deploy code alongside other tagging requirements.
-Tags offer seamless integration with Adobe Experience Platform using the Adobe Experience Platform Web SDK extension.
+Tags offer seamless integration with Adobe Experience Platform using the Adobe Experience Platform Mobile SDK extension.

 ### Create your tag